Skip to content

 3. Outbound Calling Capabilities

 Inbound call handling is the baseline.
 But outbound capabilities, including missed appointment follow-up, patient reactivation, and recall reminders, are where the real revenue impact shows up.
-Reactivating an existing patient costs 5-7x less than acquiring a new one, according to research published by HubSpot citing Harvard Business Review data.
+Reactivating an existing patient costs 5-7x less than acquiring a new one.
 A virtual receptionist that handles outbound turns a cost center into a revenue generator.

 4. Call Routing and Escalation Logic

 Not every call should be handled by AI.
 Emergencies, complex insurance disputes, and upset patients need a human.
 Your virtual receptionist should have configurable rules for when to transfer, where to transfer, and what to do if no one picks up the transfer.
-The best systems let you set keyword-based triggers and time-of-day routing.
+The systems that work well let you set keyword-based triggers and time-of-day routing.
+For a deeper look at which tasks should stay human vs. automated, see our front desk automation guide.

 5. Multi-Location Support

 If you operate more than one office, you need location-specific handling.
 That means separate greetings, separate schedules, and separate provider availability per location.
 Some platforms charge per-location fees.
 Others bundle it.
 Ask before you're surprised on the invoice.
-For group practices, check our guide to AI receptionist software for multi-location offices.
+For group practices, our multi-location dental phone management guide covers routing, consistency, and reporting in detail.

 6. Reporting and Call Analytics